nfroidure/VarStream/README.md

 VarStream - v2
 ============

-*WARNING:* This VarStream version is currently under development !
-Use it at your own risk !

 VarStream is a variable exchange format designed to replace JSON for situations when it reaches its limits.
 VarStream has many advantages :
 - Human readable/writeable : no need to be a programmer to create VarStream datas.
 - Streamable : No need to wait the datas to be fully loaded to populate/access your program variables (usefull for web sockets realtime var loading and ui reactivity...).